ddos-clearing-house/testbed/dashboard/README.md

 ### Nginx
-The application is secured with IP-whitelisting and HTTP Basic authentication in the [nginx config](nginx/nginx.conf.sample) (remove .sample).
+The application is secured with IP-whitelisting and HTTP Basic authentication in the [nginx config](/nginx/nginx.conf).
 For each partner, create a `location` block in the configuration.
 Copy an existing one as a template.
 Search and replace the domainname `ddosclearinghouse.eu` if you will use a different domain.

 ### SSL/TLS certificate (certbot)